 Port: The port that the remote FTP server listens on.
-The default ports (which are the most commonly used) are 21 for standard FTP and explicit FTPS, 990 for implicit FTPS.
+The default ports (which are the most commonly used) are 21 for standard FTP and explicit FTPS, 990 for implicit FTPS and 22 for SFTP via SSH.
 If necessary, change the port number.
-The range is $1 \sim 65535$.
+The range is 1 ~ 65535.

 Path: The path is effectively a pathname of a resource and corresponds to a series of FTP commands, such as a directory tree:"ftp://jon:apple@bigcompany.com".
-The applicable alphanumeric characters are [0-9][a-z][A-Z][-][/][], with a max. length of 64 characters.
+The applicable alphanumeric characters are [0-9][a-z][A-Z][-][/][\], with a max. length of 64 characters.
 If not specified, destination will be the root directory.